 Partnership period: August 2013 – November 2014

-ACHIEVEMENTS: PortaScience sold more than 4,200 individual UdderCheck dipsticks during the program partnership and learned how to commercialize in this large and underserved East African market, while Africa Breeders Services Total Cattle Management trained more than 600 farmers in good dairy management practices.
+ACHIEVEMENTS: PortaScience sold more than 4,200 individual UdderCheck dipsticks during the program partnership and learned commercialization in the large and underserved East African market, while Africa Breeders Services Total Cattle Management trained more than 600 farmers in good dairy management practices.

 APPROACH: With its Rwanda-based partner, Africa Breeders Services Total Cattle Management, PortaScience completed farmer training and is selling the kits through local milk collection centers.
 To lower UdderCheck’s price, PortaScience purchased production equipment, identified a manufacturer, and created Rwanda-specific packaging with fewer dipsticks.
-The partnership also provided education on the risks of mastitis as well as ways to improve dairy cow health, and it highlighted the financial benefits of cow health, rather than focusing primarily on milk quality.
+The partnership also provided education on the risks of mastitis as well as ways to improve dairy cow health.
+It also highlighted the financial benefits of cow health, rather than focusing primarily on milk quality.